-[109] Rules from other provinces include provisions for service in a number of circumstances not covered by Alberta rules.68 Ontario Rule 16.02(n), in particular, would appear to cover a gap in our rules, by providing for service on sole proprietorships.
-Ontario Rule16.02(d) refers to boards or commissions.69 In addition, we received a suggestion during the Legal Community Consultation that service on the "insurer of record" should be good service on a defendant in a motor vehicle action.
-Other Canadian rules do not make provision for this type of service.
+[114] Rules from other provinces include provisions for service in a number of circumstances not covered by Alberta rules.
+Ontario Rule 16.02(n) covers a gap in our rules, by providing for service on sole proprietorships.
+Ontario Rule16.02(d), referring to boards or commissions, might be a useful addition to our rules.78 On the other hand,